naimdaniel2591-sudo/linkding/docs/src/content/docs/api.md

 If the title and description are not provided or empty, the application automatically tries to scrape them from the bookmarked website.
 This behavior can be disabled by adding the `disable_scraping` query parameter to the API request.

+To upload a custom preview image during creation, send the request as `multipart/form-data` and include a `preview_image` file field alongside the other bookmark attributes.
+The uploaded file must use one of the supported preview image extensions and stay within the configured maximum size (see the `LD_PREVIEW_ALLOWED_EXTENSIONS` and `LD_PREVIEW_MAX_SIZE` settings).

 Example payload:

 ```json